SPELEON – Centre of Subterranean Heritage

 IMPLEMENTATION PERIOD: 15 December 2016 – 15 April 2021

-PROJECT HOLDER: Public Institution for the Management of Protected Natural Values on the Territory of the Municipality of Rakovica
+PROJECT HOLDER: Public Institution Barać Caves – Protected Areas Management In the Municipality of Rakovica

 PARTNER: Plitvice Lakes National Park Public Institution